BYU vs. Boise State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- BYU and its opponents have combined for 57 points or more just one time this year.
+- BYU and its opponents have scored at least 57.5 points -- this matchup's point total -- just once this season.

-- So far this season, 60% of Boise State's games (3/5) have had more combined points than Saturday's total of 57.

-- The combined points per game average of the two teams, 61.8, is 4.8 points more than Saturday's over/under.
+- Boise State and its opponents have combined to score more than 57.5 points in three of five games this season.

+- Saturday's over/under is 4.3 points lower than the two team's combined 61.8 points per game average.

-- These two squads combine to allow 42.2 points per game, 14.8 fewer than this contest's over/under.
+- These two squads combine to surrender 42.2 points per game, 15.3 fewer than this contest's over/under.

-- The average total in Cougars games this season is 55, two points fewer than Saturday's over/under of 57 .
+- Cougars games have an average total of 55 points this season, 2.5 fewer than Saturday's over/under.

-- The 62.5 PPG average total in Broncos games this season is 5.5 points more than this game's over/under.
+- The 62.5 PPG average total in Broncos games this season is five points more than this game's over/under.

 BYU Stats and Trends

-- BYU has three wins against the spread in five games this year.

-- This season, the Cougars have just one ATS win in three games as a favorite of 6 points or more.
+- The Cougars have been favored by 6 points or more three times this season and covered the spread in one of them.

-- BYU's games this year have gone over the point total one time in five opportunities (20%).
+- BYU's games this year have eclipsed the over/under one time in five opportunities (20%).

-- When BYU records more than 22.8 points, it is 3-2 against the spread and 5-0 overall.
+- BYU is 3-2 against the spread and 5-0 overall this season when the team scores more than 22.8 points.

-- In games that BYU picks up over 414.6 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that BYU amasses over 414.6 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Cougars have turned the ball over two times this season, 10 fewer than the Broncos have forced (12).

 - Find the latest spread and moneyline odds for BYU at SISportsbook.